PeggyJV/sommelier/docs/core/proto-docs.md

 <a name="oracle.v1.QueryParamsRequest"></a>

 ### QueryParamsRequest
-QueryParamsRequest is the request type for the Query/Params RPC method.
+QueryParamsRequest is the request type for the Query/Params gRPC method.